Introduction

 - All functions must have roxygen2 docs (

-, examples, etc.). - All changes must include unit tests showing expected behavior.
+@param,@return, examples, etc.). - All changes must include unit tests showing expected behavior.

 - If Qualification double-programming tests were required per the content of the issue(s) tied to the PR, these tests must exist and be passing.